Megleno-Romanian language: Name

-The term Megleno-Romanian has been used by linguists (mainly Romanian), who noticed the similarity to the Romanian language.
-The Megleno-Romanians identify themselves as Vlahi (see Etymology of Vlach for more on this term).
+The term Megleno-Romanian has been used by linguists (mainly Romanians), who noticed the similarity to the Romanian language.
+The Megleno-Romanians identify themselves as vlaș ("Vlach") or by local endonyms such as liumnicean ("from Liumnița") or umineț ("from Umă").

 Geographical distribution

 Megleno-Romanian is spoken in several villages in the Pella and Kilkis regional units of Macedonia, Greece, as well as in a handful of villages across the border in North Macedonia.
-In one village, Huma, the language is still spoken by most inhabitants.
-Some people of Megleno-Romanian origin who live in the cities of Gevgelija and Skopje have preserved their native language.
+In the village of Huma, the language was spoken by most inhabitants before they and other Megleno-Romanians from the region moved in the cities of Gevgelija and Skopje where some have preserved their native language.
 After World War I, some Megleno-Romanians moved to Romania, in Southern Dobruja, but were moved to the village of Cerna in Tulcea County (Northern Dobruja) after the population exchange between Bulgaria and Romania.
 In Cerna, about 1,200 people continue to speak Megleno-Romanian.
 In 1940, about 30 families moved from Cerna to the Banat region of Romania in the villages of Variaș, Biled and Jimbolia.
 Some speakers who identified as Muslim, from the village of Nânti (Nótia), were moved to Turkey from Greece as part of the population exchange between them of the 1920s.
 Some also live in Serbia, specially in the village of Gudurica.

 Phonology

+Megleno-Romanian is not a standardised language and there are phonological differences across idioms.